phusion/passenger/README.md

 ## Regular installation

 You can install either Phusion Passenger for Apache or for Nginx.
-Run either of the following programs as root:
+Basically, installation involves running one of these commands:

     ./bin/passenger-install-apache2-module